Housing Frequently Asked Questions

 - Can I choose my roommate?

 Yes, we try to honor all roommate requests as long as the request is mutual.
 Roommate requests can be made on the Housing Contract, located on your Applicant Status page.
-Check out the Rome Start discussion page on the Loyola University Chicago Class of 2016 Facebook page (just for newly admitted students)!
-Through this discussion page, you can get to know fellow Rome Start students and maybe make a roommate connection.
+Check out the Rome Start Facebook page where you can get to know fellow Rome Start students and maybe make a roommate connection

 - What address should I use for deliveries and letters?